LLVMParty/RemillWorkshop/slides/slides.md

 4. Press `...` and then `New with options...`
 5. Change `Machine type` to `4-core`
 6. Then `Create codespace`
-7. Wait a ~3 minutes while the image is loading ☕
+7. Wait ~3 minutes while the image is loading ☕
    - Press `Show log` to see progress

 ---